-The 'Build you own' activity will take place at a specified time in the gym at your Nuffield Health fitness and wellbeing centre.
+From week 7, the 'Build you own' activity will take place in the gym at your Nuffield Health fitness and wellbeing centre.
 Your Rehab Specialist will be available for guidance and support.

-Your recovery from Covid-19
+Your recovery from COVID-19

 Recovery will vary from person to person and it may take time to come to terms with the impact the virus has had on your body and mind.